Skip to Content

 Husky Sledding

-I saved the best for the last day and went dog sledding.
+I saved the best for the last day and went dog sledding with this tour.
 What an unbelievable experience.
 If you take just one tour in Tromso, make it dog sledding.
 It’s so much fun!

 Various departure times are possible for daytime dog sledding.
 Most tours start somewhere in between 8 AM and 1 PM.
 I recommend that you go early in the morning so that you still have enough daylight time left for the best view of Tromso (see further).